Tanya-ruby/MantlePay/README.md

-**The all-in-one Discord Payment Bot 🔗 : Connect wallets, send crypto, reward users, and make fun bets - all within Discord!**
+The all-in-one **Discord Payment Bot** 🔗: Connect wallets, send crypto, reward users, and make fun bets - **all within Discord**!

 ---
 #  **What is MantlePay?** 🤔

 MantlePay is your **all-in-one Discord bot** 🚀  that brings **Web3** to life inside your favorite servers.
 Whether you're a DeFi pro, a SocialFi enthusiast, or just here to have fun, MantlePay makes everything easier, smoother, and more engaging. **Deployed on the Mantle Network** for fast and secure interactions!

 ---
-🔗 **Connect your wallet** with just one command—no confusing setups or extra steps.
+🔗 **Connect your wallet** Forget complicated wallet setups!With MantlePay, you can **connect your wallet** directly in Discord using a simple command.
+No stress, no extra steps.

-💵 **Need to send tokens?** Forget wallet addresses!
-Just use someone’s **Discord ID** with `/send` and let MantlePay handle the rest.
+💵 **Need to send tokens?** Sending crypto has never been easier.No wallet address?
+No worries!
+Use the /send command with a **Discord ID**,

 🎁 **Want to tip someone** for helping out or being awesome?
-MantlePay makes it easy—rewards are saved to their **Discord ID** and can be claimed later without any hassle.
+Tip them instantly without asking for their wallet address.
+MantlePay’s reward system saves rewards using **Discord IDs**, so users can claim them anytime when they connect their wallet—**zero fuss, zero fees**.

 🎰 **Feeling playful?** Set up fun **betting games** for your server and let everyone join in.
 It’s Web3, simplified and made fun for everyone.